netgainsystems/docs/content/integrations/Line.md

 title: Line
 weight: 3
 ---
-This document is to provide a step by step setup for Line App integration to be setup as the notifications channel in EM and CV.
+This document is to provide a step by step setup for Line App integration to be setup as the notifications channel

 <!-- spellchecker-disable -->